-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - George Washington

-- He signed the "delclaration of independance" he wanted to convince the americans to rebel agaisnt the king.
+- a He signed the "delclaration of independance" he wanted to convince the americans to rebel agaisnt the king.
 He said people shouldnt change their system of government without a good reason.

 - d He was Polish and a Jew.
 He wanted religious freedom and liberty in his country.
 He fled Poland when it was invaded by Russia and came to America.
 He was shy, could speak several languages, and had a reputation for integrity.
 He spied on the British for the Americans when he was captured by the British.
 The French also made him a general and their army paymaster.
 He helped fund the Continental Congress and pay their salaries.
 When he died in 1785, at the age of 45, he was penniless and had given everything he owned to America.

 - Patriot and writer whose pamphlet Common Sense, published in 1776, convinced many Americans that it was time to declare independence from Britain.

 - Pennsylvania lawyer and leading Patriot- wanted to petition against King George III wrote the Olive tree petition